Maud von Ossietzky: Later life

-On 1 June 1946, Die Weltbṻhne reappeared in the Soviet sector of Berlin with Maud von Ossietzky and Hans Leonard listed as editors.
-Leonard, her neighbor, had a career in publishing ended by Nazi antisemitic discrimination.
-Von Ossietzky and Leonard revived a Weimar-era publication that endures to this day.
+On 1 June 1946, Die Weltbühne reappeared in the Soviet sector of Berlin with Maud von Ossietzky and Hans Leonard listed as editors.
+Leonard, her neighbor, had a career in publishing ended by Nazi anti-semitic discrimination.
+Maud von Ossietzky and Leonard revived a Weimar-era publication that endures to this day.

-In 1966, von Ossietzky published her memoir, Maud von Ossietzky erzählt: ein Lebensbild (Maud von Ossietzky Explains: a Life Story).
-German academic Wolfgang Schivelbusch describes the book as "admittedly unreliable," while István Deák calls it "charming and straightforward."
+In 1966, she published her memoir, Maud von Ossietzky erzählt: ein Lebensbild (Maud von Ossietzky Explains: a Life Story).
+Historians were divided in their opinion: Wolfgang Schivelbusch referred to the book as "admittedly unreliable," while István Deák found it "charming and straightforward."

-She died in 1974 in Berlin and is buried next to her husband in Pankow.
+Maud von Ossietzky died in 1974 in Berlin and is buried next to her husband in Pankow.